HadUK-Grid Frequently Asked Questions

 The Met Office uses two types of sunshine recorder.
 How does this affect the sunshine grids?

-The majority of the stations in the Met Office network that record sunshine duration use a Campbell-Stokes recorder.
-However, a significant proportion of the stations that report in real time now use a Kipp & Zonen sunshine sensor (the first such sensors were installed in 2000).
+The majority of the sunshine duration observations in the Met Office’s historical records were made using a Campbell-Stokes recorder.
+However, nearly two-thirds of the current observing network now use a Kipp & Zonen sunshine sensor (the first such sensors were installed in 2000).
 The characteristics of the two instruments are not identical and therefore some adjustment of the observations to a common standard is required.
 Currently, Kipp & Zonen monthly totals are adjusted to Campbell-Stokes equivalent values prior to generating the sunshine grids.
 The correction methodology is described in a paper by A. Kerr and R. Tabony: 'Comparison of sunshine recorded by Campbell-Stokes and automatic sensors' (Weather, April 2004, vol. 59,90-95), but additional overlapped data was used by M. Perry in 2007 to produce improved monthly adjustment factors: Perry M. 2007.
 'Updated Comparison of Sunshine Duration Recorded by Campbell–Stokes and Automatic Sensors' (Published as National Climate Information Centre Memorandum no. 27 (2011).
 National Meteorological Library: Exeter, UK).

 How are the monthly wind statistics calculated?

 The standard exposure for wind sensors is at 10 m above ground in an open, level area (such as an airfield).
-Hourly observations of mean wind speed are used to calculate monthly means which are then interpolated to the 5 x 5 km grid, taking into account altitude.
+Hourly observations of mean wind speed are used to calculate monthly means which are then interpolated to the 1 x 1 km grid, taking into account altitude.
 The resulting grid therefore reflects general topography (e.g. hills, and coasts) but not the sheltering effect of urban or forested areas.
-The speeds are in knots, the internationally agreed meteorological unit (1 knot = 0.514 m/sec = 1.15 m.p.h.).
+The speeds are in knots, the internationally agreed meteorological unit (1 knot = 0.514 m/sec = 1.15 mph.).

 Why is the period 1961 to 1990 used for the long-term averages?

-The 30-year period 1961 to 1990 has been designated as the international standard reference period for climate averages by the World Meteorological Organization.
-Averages for the periods 1971 to 2000 and 1981 to 2010 have also been produced for the UK, but the earlier period has been chosen for the UKCIP grids as it represents a better baseline for placing recent climate change into context.
+The 30-year period 1961 to 1990 has been designated as the international standard reference period for climate change assessment by the World Meteorological Organization.
+Averages for other standard periods (e.g. 1981 to 2010 and 1991 to 2020) have also been produced for the UK.

 What advantages do gridded data have, compared to station data?